thebeyondr/figma-text-columns/README.md

 # ▥ Text Columns ▥

-A plugin for Figma that allows you to split large text into columns.
+A Figma plugin for splitting long text into columns.

 ## How to use